partkyle/partkyle.dev/content/portfolio/turn-based-combat.md

 ![Image Demo of the Turn Controller](/gif/2024-02-01-turn-queue.gif)

+## Playable Demo

+It's playable in the browser on [itch.io](https://partkyle.itch.io/turn-based-controller-tech-demo)

 After playing Bauldur's Gate 3, I became interested in turn based combat and wanted to take a crack at implementing it.

-Assets are all free assets.
+Assets are all free assets from [Pixel Frog's Tiny Swords](https://pixelfrog-assets.itch.io/tiny-swords) package

-TODO include link to assets
-TODO upload playable demo to itch and include here TODO upload youtube video demo